Alex-chulu/alx-low_level_programming/0x00-hello_world/README.md

-a C program that prints aoutput
+C program that prints out a peice of art